spacetelescope/vo-models/README.md

 # vo-models

-`vo-models` an open-source project to provide Python models and OpenAPI specifications for [IVOA](https://www.ivoa.net/) service protocols.
+`vo-models` an open-source project to provide Python models for [IVOA](https://www.ivoa.net/) service protocols.

 The project is designed to be used by IVOA members, service implementors, and developers to help facilitate the development of IVOA-compliant services and clients.

 ## Features

 - **Pydantic-xml Models:** The project includes Python models for IVOA protocols, using [pydantic-xml](https://github.com/dapper91/pydantic-xml).
 Based on [Pydantic](https://docs.pydantic.dev/latest/), these models describe transactions for an IVOA protocol, such as UWS, and feature automatic validation, parsing and serialization of XML data for use with Python clients and web frameworks.

-- **OpenAPI Specifications:** The project includes OpenAPI definitions for IVOA protocols.
-The use of OpenAPI provides a standardized and machine-readable way to describe the IVOA protocols.
-OpenAPI specifications offer benefits such as automatic documentation generation, and automatic client and server code generation.

 - **Expandability:** The project is designed with future expansion in mind.
 Plans include extending the schema and models to cover other IVOA standards.